-Prerequisites: BUS 310 for business administration and accounting majors/minors or COM 208.
+Prerequisites: BUS 310 for business administration and accounting majors/minors, BUS 101 or ART 218 or COM 208 for all other students.
 This is an intermediate-level advertising class addressing the structure of the advertising industry including agency, marketing, and public relations uses.
 The course covers advertising rationales, concepts, ethics, research methods, strategies, planning and the media mix including buying and placement considerations.